The Walrus Supper Club, Vegan Review.

 One of the problems faced by almost any pub, bar or restaurant these days is enticing a public away from insular worlds of social media, cheap supermarket alcohol and food delivery services out into the world at large.

-The regular supper clubs at The Walrus provide an excellent value for money way of spending a night out, and making any occasion a special, and most importantly a social one.
+The regular supper clubs at The Walrus provide an excellent value for money way of spending a night out, and make any occasion a special, and most importantly a social one.